Naturalization Guide to Becoming a U.S. Citizen

 Good Moral Character

-In order to naturalize, you must show that you’ve been a person of good moral character throughout the previous 5-year period prior to filing your naturalization application.
-To determine that you satisfy this requirement, USCIS looks at several factors including prior criminal convictions, drinking habits, tax payment history, etc. [8 CFR Section 316.10]
+In order to naturalize, you must show that you’ve been a person of good moral character during the statutory period (generally the previous 5 years, or 3 years in certain marriage-based cases) and up to the time you take the Oath.
+USCIS can also consider conduct from earlier in your life when evaluating good moral character.
+[8 CFR § 316.10] To determine that you satisfy this requirement, USCIS looks at several factors including prior criminal convictions, drinking habits, tax payment history, etc. [8 CFR Section 316.10]

 Special Rule if Married to U.S. Citizen: For certain applicants, you only have to show that you’ve have good moral character for the previous 3-year period (not 5 years) prior to applying for naturalization.
 To qualify, you must be a lawful permanent resident and show that you are married to a U.S. citizen spouse and that you have been living with your U.S. citizen spouse in marital union for at least 3 years since becoming a permanent resident.